Categorical proposition: Quantity and quality

 An important consideration is the definition of the word some.
 In logic, some refers to "one or more", which is consistent with "all".
-Therefore, the statement "Some S is P" does not guarantee that the statement "Some S is not P" is also true.
+Therefore, the statement "Some S are P" does not guarantee that the statement "Some S are not P" is also true.

 Distributivity

 The two terms (subject and predicate) in a categorical proposition may each be classified as distributed or undistributed.
 If all members of the term's class are affected by the proposition, that class is distributed; otherwise it is undistributed.
 Every proposition therefore has one of four possible distribution of terms.

 Each of the four canonical forms will be examined in turn regarding its distribution of terms.
 Although not developed here, Venn diagrams are sometimes helpful when trying to understand the distribution of terms for the four forms.

-A form (otherwise known as Universal Affirmative)
+A form (otherwise known as universal affirmative)

 An A-proposition distributes the subject to the predicate, but not the reverse.
 Consider the following categorical proposition: "All dogs are mammals".
 All dogs are indeed mammals, but it would be false to say all mammals are dogs.
 Since all dogs are included in the class of mammals, "dogs" is said to be distributed to "mammals".
 Since all mammals are not necessarily dogs, "mammals" is undistributed to "dogs".